Self-Supervised Multimodal Learning: A Survey: Challenges and Future Directions

 \section{Challenges and Future Directions}

+\keypoint{Scaling} One of the most compelling attributes of self-supervision is its scalability.
+The progression of large language models (LLMs)~\cite{brown2020language, touvron2023llama} has further encouraged the expansion of multimodal LLMs trained via self-supervision~\cite{yin2023survey}.
+Regarding objectives, the auto-regressive approach has demonstrated efficacy in training large multi-modal models by predicting the next multimodal ``word''~\cite{driess2023palme, ge2024seed, sun2024emu}.
+The unified objective is also easy to scale.
+In terms of modality fusion, the ``stitching'' technique leverages pretrained unimodal models, subsequently enhancing them with multi-modal training, efficiently scaling up larger multi-modal models with reduced resource requirements.
+While specific techniques remain as open challenges, stitching and auto-regression serve as popular recipes for scaling larger multimodal models.

-\keypoint{Resources} Major challenges of SSML include computational requirements and limited access to large-scale, publicly available, datasets.
-Training state-of-the-art models, which often contain billions of parameters, requires millions or even billions of data points, and the models themselves can be complex.
-Also, although some efforts have been made in open-access datasets, such as LAION \cite{schuhmann2022laion}, the lack of publicly available datasets can be a major obstacle for organizations without access to proprietary datasets, potentially leading to de-democratization of AI \cite{Ahmed2020TheDO}.
-Efforts are underway to improve the efficiency of SSML training, for example, by using masked token dropping \cite{li2022flip} and decoupled gradient accumulation \cite{cui2022contrastive}.
-To reduce the number of parameters, parameter sharing among different modalities \cite{Sun2019VideoBERTAJ, Su2019VLBERTPO, Hendricks2021DecouplingTR} or sharing attention weights with mixture-of-experts~\cite{Wang2021VLMoUV, Wang2022ImageAA} can be used.
-However, it is important to design the appropriate strategy, as models with shared weights are often more challenging to train than models with modality-specific parameters.
-To reduce computational resources, data and model pruning techniques can also be applied \cite{Sorscher2022BeyondNS, zhang2022platon}, and better use can be made of existing paired data \cite{li2022supervision}.
-But in general, balancing state-of-the-art performance and efficiency is an open question.
+\keypoint{Resources} Major challenges of SSML include high computational demands and limited access to large-scale, publicly available datasets.
+Training models with billions of parameters requires vast amounts of data, and while efforts like LAION~\cite{schuhmann2022laion} exist, the scarcity of public datasets hinders organizations without proprietary data, risking AI de-democratization~\cite{Ahmed2020TheDO}.
+Efforts to improve SSML training efficiency include masked token dropping \cite{li2022flip} and decoupled gradient accumulation \cite{cui2022contrastive}.
+Parameter sharing among modalities \cite{Sun2019VideoBERTAJ, Su2019VLBERTPO, Hendricks2021DecouplingTR} and attention weight sharing with a mixture-of-experts \cite{Wang2021VLMoUV, Wang2022ImageAA} also help reduce the number of parameters.
+To reduce computational resources, data and model pruning techniques~\cite{Sorscher2022BeyondNS, zhang2022platon} and better utilization of existing paired data~\cite{li2022supervision} can be applied.
+However, balancing state-of-the-art performance with efficiency remains an open question.

 \keypoint{Data Acquisition and Noise} Given the reliance on ``free labels'' such as web-crawled data, many SSML methods are trained on noisy paired samples in practice, which is a unique challenge compared to unimodal data.
 Related to learning from noisy labels \cite{natarajan2013learning, song2022learning}, it is important to study how much noise can be tolerated while still learning a good representation in order to trade off training data size and quality.
 Current methods have explored scaling to a large number of noisy pairs \cite{jia2021scaling} or bootstrapping high-quality data pairs from the noisy datasets \cite{Li2022BLIPBL}.
 However, data filtering steps in many methods are not explicitly discussed as part of the machine learning process.
 We recommend that data crawling and filtering procedures should be considered as first-class algorithms for study and dissemination, just like neural architectures and objectives, since they can crucially influence the final performance.
 Finally, as the outputs of generative models including SSML methods are shared on the internet, future iterations of these models are likely to be trained on artificially generated data, which could be detrimental to performance.
 The impact of such feedback cycles on datasets is not yet understood.